rocky-linux/documentation/docs/guides/backup/tar.md

 !!! warning

-    Whether you use the `-A` or `-r` option, please pay attention to the saving mode of the relevant archive files.
+    Whether you use the `-A` or `-r` option, pay attention to the saving mode of the relevant archive files.

 !!! warning